- Performance and fit

 Key Questions

-- Where does the institution stand in international and national rankings?
+- Where does the institution stand in international and national rankings, where available?

 - Is information available on how many publications there are in peer-reviewed journals?